Wyamio/Wyam.Web/Input/getting-started/configuration.md

 Description: Describes the format of the configuration file.
 Order: 4
 ---
-The command line Wyam application reads a configuration file typically named `config.wyam` (though you can change that with an argument) that sets up the environment and initializes metadata and pipelines.
-It consists of three parts, the *setup*, any *declarations*, and the *body*, in that order.
-The setup is separated by a line consisting entirely of one or more equals (`===`) and the declarations are separated by a line consisting entirely of one or more dashes (`---`).
+The command line Wyam application reads a configuration file typically named `config.wyam` (though you can change that with an argument) that sets up the environment and configures the pipelines.
+It consists of two sections: The *declaration* section and the *body*, in that order.
+The declaration section is optional and is separated by a line consisting entirely of one or more dashes (`---`).
+Preprocessor directives can also appear anywhere in the configuration file, though they are always evaluated before processing the rest of the file (by convention they're usually at the top of the file).

 The sections of the configuration file are evaluated as C# code, so you can make use of the full C# language and the entire .NET ecosystem.
 However, it's not necessary to know C# to write Wyam configuration files.
 The syntax has been carefully crafted to be usable by anyone no matter their level of programming experience.
+Some extra pre-processing is also done to the file to make certain code easier to write (which actually makes the syntax a superset of C#, though this extra magic is entirely optional).

 A configuration file looks like this:

 ```
-// Setup code (optional)
+// Preprocessor directives (optional)
-// ...

-===

 // Declaration code (optional)
 // ...